-[Data Security] A standard for digital signature that is published by the National Institute of Standards and Technology (NIST) in Federal Information Processing Standard (FIPS) Publication 186-2.
+[Data Security] A standard for digital signature that is published by the National Institute of Standards and Technology (NIST) in Federal Information Processing Standard (FIPS) Publication 186-4.

-DSS specifies $\underline{\text{DSA}}$ as the algorithm for digital signatures and SHA-1 for hashing.
+DSS specifies DSA as the algorithm for digital signatures and SHA-x for hashing.